himanshuc3/portfolio-new/blog/macro:-everyone-get's-picture-in-picture-mode.md

 await selectedVideo.requestPictureInPicture() // enjoy PIP
 ```

-That is literally all we need to do, and here's a demo with hotstar (streaming service popular in India):
+Here's a demo of using the above snippet on hotstar (streaming service popular in India):

 <figure>